el-sambal/exercises.cls/README.md

 In particular, some customizations done by this class are:
 - The `solution` environment is redefined as a `tcolorbox` with some custom style features (for example, the box breaks nicely over multiple pages and there is a visual indicator in case this happens).
+- There are two nice macros to conditionally display grading information.
-- This class by default has a header at the top of each page.
+- The class by default has a header at the top of each page.
 - The university logo is in the top-left of the page.
 - Some prevention against over-ugly page breaks.